joakim-brannstrom/dextool/plugin/mutate/doc/design/analyzer/analyzer.md

 tokens are modified depending on what is changed in the file.
 This *encodes* the offset via the injection of the source code mutant in the stream of tokens when calculating the checksum.

+**Note**: The path should be relative to make it possible to easier reuse the database between parties.
+Such a reuse could be to download it from a CI server to use locally by a user.

 ### TODO